 Having worn nearly every hat in the tech industry collectively, the team set out to create the company they’d always wanted to work for, with a culture that respected the work of each and every contributor.

 Of course, dangling over the cutting edge of technology requires a tight grasp on the value of employee growth and learning.
-For that very purpose, PromptWorks employees are given 10 hours of non-billable time each week to learn, create or experiment with any project that will enhance their own growth or that of the entire company.
+For that very purpose, Promptworks employees are given non-billable time each week to learn, create or experiment with any project that will enhance their own growth or that of the entire company.

 People feel like they have agency in shaping the company and how things move, and that lends itself to people feeling confident and letting the best parts of themselves shine.
 I feel safe being myself here, raising my hand and sharing ideas.Montana Goodman Software Engineer